vishal2github/noJava/Theoretical_Notes/Synchronized_method_and_class.md

 + If a method has been made syncronized, then that method can't be called by multiple threads, but can only be called by one/single thread.

++ Rather than making all methods synchronized, only selected methods or a block of method can be synchronized.

 <br>

 ### **Synchronized class**